TechChallengeJourney/bytebank-api/README.md

 # Node API Project

-This project is a Node.js API that provides GET, PUT, and DELETE endpoints for managing users, extracts, and cards.
+This project is a Node.js API that provides GET, PUT, and DELETE endpoints for managing users, transactions, and cards.
 It is built using Express and includes Swagger documentation for easy reference.

 ## Project Structure